LEARN MORE ABOUT...

 WHAT KIND OF STUDENT PROGRAMS AND GROUPS DOES HILLEL SPONSOR ON CAMPUS?

-There are a wide variety of student groups sponsored by the KC Hillel.
+There are a wide variety of student groups sponsored by UD Hillel.
 Students are encouraged to pursue their ideas, take the initiative, as well as get involved with existing projects and groups.
 Visit the Student Groups page on this site for more information about each group.

 WHAT'S THIS I HEAR ABOUT A FREE 10 DAY TRIP TO ISRAEL?